Ligio/hacc-ozmo/README.md

-# hacc-ozmo
+# hacc-deebot
-Home Assistant Custom Component for Ecovacs Deebot Ozmo 900
+Home Assistant Custom Component for Ecovacs Deebot

 Currently, this has been tested on the Ozmo 900 and N79